 A program is no longer responding and spinning your Mac to a halt?
-Find out here how to force stop applications on a Mac with macOS (including a force quit keyboard shortcut).
+Find out here how to force quit apps on a Mac with macOS (including a force quit keyboard shortcut).

 First, If This Seems Confusing

-try the religious and philosophical streams overflowing today’s India instead—no matter, outside quantum chromodynamics perhaps, the “This”.
+try the religious and philosophical streams overflowing today’s India instead.
+(Outside quantum chromodynamics perhaps, it matters little what the confusing “this” is.)

 The schools, practices, and beliefs are so manifold that prominent Hinduism scholar Klaus Klostermaier once wrote: